kdheepak/blog/content/28-pelican-margin-notes-with-pandoc.md

 And, on the rare occasion that you can't find a plugin that does exactly what you want it to, you'll be able to (with a little bit of research) create a plugin to do exactly just that.
 Their documentation is pretty good too.
 If you are looking at a creating a blog I highly recommend checking out Pelican[^1].

-[^1]: Pelican is only one of the few static site generators in Python.
+[^1]: _aside_: Pelican is only one of the few static site generators in Python.
 There are others such as [Nikola](https://github.com/getnikola/nikola), [Lektor](https://github.com/lektor/lektor), [Cactus](https://github.com/eudicots/Cactus), [Hyde](https://github.com/hyde/hyde) and [many more](https://www.fullstackpython.com/static-site-generator.html).
 The main reason I chose Pelican was because it had a wide selection of [themes](https://github.com/getpelican/pelican-themes).
 There are also many popular ones in other languages, but I haven't researched them or used them enough or to have a strong opinion on them.].

 That's probably not why you are reading this post though.
 You are probably interested in getting margin notes working on your blog too.
 I'll have to caveat the following post by saying that this is a proof of concept and by no means a final stable version that you can deploy on your site.